 - 1. Number and extent of rills: None.
 Rills are not expected on the site. - 2.
 Presence of water flow patterns: None.
-Water flow patterns are not expected on this site. - 3.
+Water flow patterns are not expected on the site. - 3.
 Number and height of erosional pedestals or terracettes: None.
 Erosional pedestals or terracettes are not expected on this site. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is typically less than 10 percent.
-After prolonged ponding, bare ground will increase for relatively short periods of time. - 5.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is typically 5 to 10 percent, and patches less than 2 to 3 inches in diameter.
+Multi-year drought can cause bare ground to increase to 10 to 15 percent. - 5.
 Number of gullies and erosion associated with gullies: None.
 Gullies should not be present on this site. - 6.
 Extent of wind scoured, blowouts and/or depositional areas: None.
 Wind-scoured and/or depositional areas are not present on the site.

 - 7. Amount of litter movement (describe size and distance expected to travel): Litter should fall in place.
 Slight amount of movement of fine litter from water is possible, but not normal.
 Litter movement from wind is not expected. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil aggregate stability ratings typically 5 to 6, normally 6.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil aggregate stability ratings should typically be 5 to 6, normally 6.
 Surface organic matter adheres to the soil surface.
 Soil surface peds will typically retain structure indefinitely when dipped in distilled water. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The surface layer ranges from a depth of 2 to 8 inches (5-20.3 cm).
-Soil colors are gray (5/1) dry and very dark gray (3/1) moist.
-Soil surface structure is typically granular.
-Soils tend to crack when dry. - 10.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The surface layer ranges from 5 to 12 inches (12.7-30.5 cm) thick.
+Soil colors range from grayish brown to dark grayish brown (values of 4 to 5) when dry and dark grayish brown or very dark grayish brown (values of 3 to 4) when moist.
+Soil surface structure is fine to medium granular. - 10.
 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: The functional/structural groups provide a combination of rooting depths and structure which positively influences infiltration.
 Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool season grasses) with fine and coarse roots positively influences infiltration.
-The expected composition of the plant community is about 85 to 95 percent perennial grasses and grass-likes, 5 to 10 percent forbs, and 0 to 5 percent shrubs.

-The grass and grass-like component is made up cool-season, rhizomatous grasses (45-50%); cool-season bunch grasses (20-30%); warm-season, tall and mid-grasses (0-15%), warm-season short grasses (0-5%), and grass-likes (0-5%).
+The expected composition of the plant community is 75 to 90 percent perennial grasses and grass-likes, 5 to 15 percent forbs, and 5 to 10 percent woody plants.
+The grass and grass-like component is made up of cool-season, bunch grasses (30-45%); cool-season, rhizomatous grasses (20-25%), warm-season short grasses (10-15%); warm-season mid-grasses (5-10%); and grass-likes (0-5%).

-- 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): A compaction layer is not expected on this site. - 12.
+- 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
+A compaction layer is not expected on this site. - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Community 1.1 - 12-14" PZ: 1.
-Native, C3, rhizomatous grasses - 810-900 #/ac (45-50%), 1 species minimum
+Dominant: 12-14" PZ: Community 1.1 1, Native, C3 grasses - 390-630 #/ac (30-45%), 2 species minimum

-Community 1.1 - 15-17" PZ: 1.
-Native, C3, rhizomatous grasses - 900-1000 #/ac (45-50%), 1 species minimum
+15-17" PZ: Community 1.1 Native, C3, bunch grasses - 450-675 #/ac (30-45%), 2 species minimum

-Sub-dominant: Community 1.1 - 12-14" PZ: 2.
-Native, C3, bunch grasses - 360-540 #/ac (20-30%), 1 species minimum 3.
-Native, Perennial and Annual Forbs - 100-270 #/ac (5-15%), 5 species minimum
+Sub-dominant: 12-14" PZ: Community 1.1

+- 2. Native, C3, rhizomatous grasses 260-325 (20-25%), 1 species minimum - 3.
+Native, C4, short grasses 130-195 #/ac (10-15%), 1 species minimum - 4.
+Native, Perennial and Annual Forbs 65-195 #/ac (5-15%), 3 species minimum

-Community 1.1 - 15-17" PZ:
+15-17" PZ: Community 1.1